 Do you have a new pair of boots giving you trouble?

-We love boots because they’re sturdy and stylish, but the stiffness of the leather and thickness of the sole often comes with a cost.
+I love boots because they’re sturdy and stylish, but the stiffness of the leather and thickness of the sole often comes with a cost.
 The first few weeks can feel like you’re wearing a medieval torture device instead of a modern shoe.

 But once you break those bad-boys in, you’ll have a durable, beautiful pair of boots that fit your foot perfectly.
 There’s a light at the end of the tunnel.

-We’ll break down how to break in your boots quickly and do so without causing any damage.
+I’ll break down how to break in your boots quickly and do so without causing any damage.

 13 Surefire Ways to Break in Boots